Universal Weakly Fault-Tolerant Quantum Computation via Code Switching in the [[8,3,2]] Code: Simulation

 \subsection{State preparation}

-The outcome of state preparation in the presence of noise falls into three categories: successful preparation, discarded runs, and failed preparation.
-A preparation is successful if the resulting state matches the desired state up to stabilizers.
-When the circuit produces erroneous states, some can be detected by measuring the flag qubits and subsequently discarded via postselection, while others remain undetected and result in a failed preparation with logical errors.
-In our numerical simulations, we identify failed preparations based on measurements of stabilizers and logical operators.
-For example, preparing the logical $\ket{\overline{+++}}$ state for Version~1 of the $[[8,3,2]]$ code counts as a failure if the output state is a $+1$ eigenstate of the stabilizers in Eq.~\eqref{eq:v1_stabilizers} but not a $+1$ eigenstate of the logical operators $\overline{X}_1, \overline{X}_2$, and $\overline{X}_3$ defined in Eq.~\eqref{eq:v1_logical_x}.
+In the presence of noise, each state-preparation run falls into one of three categories: successful runs, discarded runs, and failed runs.
+A run is discarded whenever postselection detects a fault, either through a nontrivial flag outcome or through the final noiseless stabilizer and gauge measurements.
+Among the accepted runs, the preparation is counted as successful if the output matches the target logical state up to stabilizers, and as a failure otherwise.
+For example, preparing the logical $\ket{\overline{{++}+}}$ state for the $[[8,3,2]]_1$ code counts as a failure if the output state is a $+1$ eigenstate of the stabilizers in \cref{eq:v1_stabilizers} but not a $+1$ eigenstate of the logical operators $\overline{X}_1, \overline{X}_2$, and $\overline{X}_3$ defined in \cref{eq:v1_logical_x}.

-\cref{fig:sim_v1_init} and \cref{fig:sim_v2_init} show the logical error rate and acceptance rate for state preparation circuits in Versions 1 and 2 of the $[[8,3,2]]$ code after $100,000$ simulations, respectively.
-We define the logical error rate as
+\Cref{fig:sim_v12_init} shows the logical error rate and acceptance rate for state-preparation circuits of Versions 1 and 2 of the $[[8,3,2]]$ code after $10^6$ Monte Carlo samples.
+In these simulations, we apply depolarizing noise with physical error rate $p$ to every CNOT gate and report both the postselected logical error rate